Apple grass aphid (Rhopalosiphum insertum (Walker))

 - Several insecticides are approved for control of aphids on apple but if apple grass aphid is the only pest that needs to be controlled, flonicamid (Mainman) is the preferred choice in conventional orchards as it is selective and partially systemic.

 - A full approval for spirotetramat (Batavia) on apples for the control of sucking insect pests will control apple grass aphid, but growers may prefer to reserve its use for more difficult to control species such as woolly aphid.
 It must be applied after flowering and works best when pests are moving from brown wood to green tissue.
 It will prevent population build-up but does not offer pest ‘knockdown’.

-- The neonicotinoids thiacloprid (Calypso) and acetamiprid (Gazelle) are also approved for control of aphids on apple though they can be a little slow acting in cool conditions.
+- The neonicotinoid acetamiprid (Gazelle) is also approved for control of aphids on apple though it can be a little slow acting in cool conditions.

-- They are systemic and are highly effective against aphids.
-They will give excellent control of apple grass aphid and incidental control of several other pests such as capsids and sawfly.
+- It is systemic and is highly effective against aphids.
+It will give excellent control of apple grass aphid and incidental control of several other pests such as capsids and sawfly.

-- They have little effect against caterpillars and thiacloprid (Calypso) and acetamiprid (Gazelle) are ineffective against woolly aphid.
+- It has little effect against caterpillars and acetamiprid (Gazelle) is ineffective against woolly aphid.

 - Use of synthetic pyrethroids, which are harmful to natural enemies, should be avoided.

 Insecticides approved for control of aphids on apple